alecthomas/pawk/README.md

 pip install pawk
 ```

-But if that doesn't work, just download the `pawk` file and place it somewhere.
+But if that doesn't work, just download the `pawk.py`, make it execuatable, and place it somewhere in your path.

 ## Expression evaluation